tkhq/docs/docs/api-design/stamps.md

     - `clientDataJson`: the client data produced by the Webauthn assertion
     - `signature`: the signature produced by the Webauthn assertion
 4. Base64URL encode the stamp
-5. Add the encoded string to your request as a `X-Stamp-Webauthn` header
+5. Attach the encoded string to your request as a `X-Stamp-Webauthn` header
+6. Submit the stamped request to Turnkey's API

 ### Stampers

-In practice, you should not have to worry about this step.
-Our [JS SDK](https://github.com/tkhq/sdk) and [CLI](https://github.com/tkhq/tkcli) take care of stamping for you.
-However, if you choose to use an independent client, you will need to implement this yourself.
+Our [JS SDK](https://github.com/tkhq/sdk) and [CLI](https://github.com/tkhq/tkcli) abstract request stamping for you.
+If you choose to use an independent client, you will need to implement this yourself.
 For reference, check out our implementations:
 - [API Key Stamper](https://github.com/tkhq/sdk/blob/main/packages/api-key-stamper)
 - [WebAuthn Stamper](https://github.com/tkhq/sdk/blob/main/packages/webauthn-stamper)
 - [React Native Stamper](https://github.com/tkhq/sdk/tree/main/packages/react-native-passkey-stamper)